Jennifer Neal

 I’ve never seen home as a permanent concept; it is an image crafted from untempered glass that threatens to shatter with lack of care.

-Jennifer Neal was born in the United States to a family that moved continuously for their own survival and well-being—from the Great Migration to modern day.
-Since growing up, she has continued to travel the world across two decades and four continents.
+Jennifer Neal was born in the United States to a family that moved continuously for their own survival and well-being—from the Great Migration to the twenty-first century.
+As an adult, she has continued to travel the world as a Black queer woman, across two decades and four countries—from Japan to the US and then Australia to Germany, where she has settled for now.

-An unwavering interrogation of colonialism and policy, love and loss, hypocrisy and resistance, My Pisces Heart demands meaningful conversation on not only the ways in which we live with our histories, but also how they live through us—urging an honest dialogue on why the West continues to grapple with its past, and visualize its future.
+An unwavering interrogation of colonialism and policy, love and loss, hypocrisy and resistance, My Pisces Heart demands meaningful conversation about not only the ways in which we live with our histories, but also how they live through us—urging an honest dialogue on why the West continues to grapple with its past and visualize its future.

 Notes on Her Color